 Cons

-It's hard to argue with a Windows laptop that costs under £400 let alone the £600 limit we're looking at here.
-But, as a low-budget option within an already-budget category, this gets enough right to more than qualify.
-Surprisingly considering the price and spec, this isn't running Windows in the lightweight 'S' mode - it's Windows 11 out of the box.
-At 15.6", the screen is a highly practical size, has reasonably wide viewing angles, and is great to see on such an affordable laptop.
+We think it's hard to argue with a Windows laptop that costs under £400 let alone the £600 limit we're looking at here.
+But, as a low-budget option within an already-budget category, this Acer Aspire 3 A315-44P laptop gets enough right to more than qualify.
+Surprisingly considering the price and spec, this isn't running Windows in the lightweight 'S' mode – it's Windows 11 out of the box.
+At 15.6 inches, the screen is a highly practical size, has reasonably wide viewing angles, and is great to see on such an affordable laptop.

-The ASUS Vivobook 15 has 8GB of RAM and a 256GB SSD - making this machine ideal for browsing, daily office tasks, Microsoft Office 365 and streaming videos.
+This Acer has 16GB of RAM and a 512GB SSD – making this machine ideal for browsing, daily office tasks, Microsoft Office 365 and streaming videos.
 Once again, this outstrips many other budget laptops on the gigabyte count.
 Plus, don't forget, this is an SSD, so boot times will be fast, as will load times.
-Yes, the Intel Core i3 processor isn't the very latest generation, but it's capable of delivering a swift enough experience for the average user.
-Extras like being light, and super-portable, with a backlit keyboard, anti-glare screen and good battery life make this a formidable budget laptop option.
+Yes, the Ryzen 5 processor isn't the very latest generation, but it's still mid-range and capable of delivering a swift enough experience for the average user.
+The build is a little lightweight in areas, but not flimsy.
+Extras like being light and super-portable, with a backlit keyboard, IPS low blue light screen and good battery life make this a formidable budget laptop option.

 Pros

-• Powerful enough for office tasks and browsing
+- Powerful enough for office tasks, browsing, streaming videos and more

 Cons